Teaching & Learning in our school

 We aim to be innovative in our practice to provide contextualised, stimulating learning opportunities which allow all our children to access learning.
 We work as part of local networks (Catholic Schools Partnership and Bradford West Partnership) to share ideas and resources.

 We enable our pupils to succeed through challenging tasks and activities that encourage them to take risks.
 We develop their ability to think independently, enabling them to transfer their learning to all aspects of their life; preparing them for the future.
-We actively teach the skills needed to be a successful learner and reward these in our weekly “Celebration Assembly.”
+We actively teach the skills needed to be a successful learner and reward these in our weekly “Celebration Worship.”